turingschool/curriculum/tutorials/index.markdown

 * Consolidated "View fragment caching" into "Caching with Redis"
 * Added "Measuring Performance" to Performance
 * Renamed "Exposing APIs from the controller" to "Exposing an API"
+* Renamed "Encoding data in the model" to "Encoding and Filtering Data"
+* Removed "Keeping the source contained" from APIs -- is this the same as filtering?
+* Condensed "Consuming Web Services" and "Providing Web Services" into "Web Services"